nadecancode/api.mugicon.net/README.md

----
-description: >-
+# MUGI API
-  MUGI API is a collection of REST APIs hosted on api.mugicon.net, it provides various endpoints which could be utilized by developers
+MUGI API is a collection of my personal (can be publicly available for everyone) RESTful APIs.
+I'm working on it in order to expand more tools for everyone to use.
----

-# MUGI API Overview
+I'm also working on a document for this project.
+It's available [here](https://doc.mugicon.net)